alexjli/terminator_public/README.md

     --batch_size=48
 ```

 `batch_size` specifies how many dTERMen runs each job in the job array will run in parallel.
-Each job in the job array should take 5-10 minutes.
+Each job in the job array should take 5-10 minutes, but could take longer depending on protein size.
 The resultant files are also dumped in `<output_dir>/etabs/`.

 After the previous step completes, a summarization script should also automatically run.